-Written on December 22, 2022 by Amy Harris, MPH, RN.
+Written on December 22, 2022 by Amy Harris, MS, RN, CNM.
 To give you technically accurate, evidence-based information, content published on the Everlywell blog is reviewed by credentialed professionals with expertise in medical and bioscience fields.

 Table of contents

 A UTI is a urinary tract infection, and as anyone who has had a UTI knows, they are not very enjoyable.
 UTIs are very common and show up at the most inconvenient times .
 In today’s world, it can be time-consuming, expensive, and downright impossible to get an appointment with a healthcare provider for treatment.
 So it makes sense to wonder whether you can get rid of a UTI in 24 hours without medication.

 Some people might answer this question with the annoying quip, “when you know, you know.”
 But when it comes to UTIs, diagnosis is not always that easy.
 The most common symptoms of a UTI are :

 UTI symptoms can also come and go, fooling you into thinking that you may not have an infection.
 While UTIs are 30 times more common in people with vaginas, people with penises can also get UTIs .
 Just to confuse matters, STIs can cause UTI-like symptoms in people with penises, such as :

 The medications used to treat a UTI and an STI are different, so talk with a healthcare provider about your symptoms.

 Most UTIs are caused by the bacterium Escherichia coli (E. coli), which lives naturally in your body .
 So, unless you take the right antibiotic (a medication that treats bacteria), you cannot get rid of your UTI.